Myndex/Myndex/README.md

 ## New Featured Articles at Tangled Web

 - [**What's Red & Black & Also Not Read?**](https://atangledwebweweave.com/whats-red-black-also-not-read-573b9c0a97ed) Do the WCAG 2 Contrast Guidelines Help Color Vision Issues?
-We Can Say They Make an Impact—but that Impact is Not Good.
+The answer may surprise you.

 - [**A Contrast of Errors**](https://atangledwebweweave.com/a-contrast-of-errors-373c2665d42a) A look into the history of the WCAG 2 contrast guidelines, and a discussion of the proposed replacement, the APCA (Advanced Perceptual Contrast Algorithm).